Rush University Medical Center offers an ongoing series of educational community events led by experts at Rush.

 6 to 8 p.m.

 600 S. Paulina St., Room 976

 Thanks to advances in treatment, people born with heart disease, known as congenital heart disease, are reaching adulthood and living full lives.
-However, they still face unique challenges, including the need for additional surgery and an increased risk of sudden cardiac death, because of their condition.
+But they still face unique challenges, including the need for additional surgery and an increased risk of sudden cardiac death.
 Join experts at Rush to learn about diagnosis and treatment options for adults living with congenital heart disease at this free event.

 - By phone:

 Please call (888) 352-RUSH (7874) to register for this program or for more information.